(Title changed in the suspicion that people misunderstand the use here of 'Archives')

 experience doing my own historical research in other archives.

-The Wellcome Library Blog, on which I occasionally post on professional matters,
+The Wellcome Library Blog, on which I occasionally posted on professional matters, now archived via the Wayback Machine,

 Gender and Archives